jpodgorny/torus_integrator/README.md

                     TM.save_ascii(name, ener_lo, ener_hi, final_spectra)
 ```

 You can refer to the [examples](tree/main/examples) folder for a complete and commented example.
-In the same folder you need to place the local reflection tables downloaded from: https://doi.org/10.6084/m9.figshare.16726207.
+In the same folder you need to place the local reflection tables downloaded from: https://doi.org/10.6084/m9.figshare.16726207 (version 2).

 ## Documentation